ParastooAzizinezhad/CE888-Labs/Assignment1/README.md

-The main program is in the Assignment1_XO_V1.ipynb file The link to this folder will be given into the pdf report.
+The main program is in the Assignment1_XO_V1.ipynb file.

+The link to this folder will be given into the pdf report.

 Two dataset is generated.